worst-boy/Ai-Comeback-Generator/README.md

 # **Key Features**:

+- Funny jokes
+- Roaster
+- 3 Mods (Badass, Professional, Confident)
+- Entertaining
-Quick and clever comebacks on demand
+- Quick and clever comebacks on demand
-Tailored responses to suit your style
+- Tailored responses to suit your style
-Seamless integration into your applications or chatbots A wealth of humor at your fingertips
+- Seamless integration into your applications or chatbots
+- A wealth of humor at your fingertips
-Elevate your conversations, entertain your audience, and keep the laughter flowing with QuipPro.
+- Elevate your conversations, entertain your audience, and keep the laughter flowing with QuipPro.
 Join the witty revolution today and let your words shine with QuipPro's expertly crafted quips!

 # **Installation**: